RaupenInspektor/Server/README.md

-# Server
+# Payload
-# Use this to create a Server with a fake Epic-Games login.page thtat saves the data that it's beeing fed
+Use this to download a Server indirectly with a fake Epic-Games login.page thtat saves the data that it's beeing fed